All Episodes

 And I don't think their intentions are pure.

-Well, that's you know, that's using his power against her.
+Well, that's, you know, that's using his power against her.

 And anyway, Angelina Jolie said that she had a bad experience in her youth.

-She said, as a result, I chose never to work with him again, and I warn others when they did, the behavior towards women in any field in any country is unacceptable.
+And I warn others when they did, the behavior towards women in any field in any country is unacceptable.

-And with all due respect, Bill Clinton was accused of rape too.
+And with all due respect, Bill Clinton was accused of rape, too.

-This is long before Monica Lewinsky.
+This was long before Monica Lewinsky.

 And that's just the tip of the iceberg with Bill Clinton.

-And there are a lot of sick, ugly people out there when it comes to to this crap.
+And in the case of Paul Jones, exposing himself, I mean, there are a lot of sick, ugly people out there when it comes to this crap.

 And they do despicable things.